 While a student is in attendance at our school they are still enrolled with their home school.

+The student’s home school undertakes risk assessments in partnership with Outdoor School prior to attendance.
 These include risk management registers as is commensurate with the activity standards and the guidelines for Excursions - PAL.
 It also includes signing into the Student Activity Locator (SAL).

+Parents/carers of students attending must refer to Information Booklets to obtain information about the program students will participate in and must sign a Consent and Acceptance Form.
+Information Booklets and the Consent and Acceptance Form are available on our school website at: [include link to website].

 Application and Approval Process

-[Insert details of the process including, for example:

-how referrals from schools are received [e.g., take cohort at a time e.g., all Year 3 students from a school attend at a time]

-how school applications are narrowed down to the accommodation limits of the school

-how parent consent is obtained (e.g. via the base school]
+Schools may apply for a program at Outdoor School using the school’s portal, invitations to make application will be sent to school contacts in July/August of the preceding year.
+Applications usually close at the conclusion of term three, when allocation for the following years schools will be established.
+Schools may apply for a program for a given cohort of students, this may be a year level, class group, or a demographic group within the school.

+Applications need to show clear links to the home school’s curriculum and subsequent student learning programs.
+Once an application is successful an offer will be made to the school that will need to be approved by the home school Principal.
+After Principal approval is received the home school will be invoiced for a deposit to secure the booking.

+Schools will distribute information booklets to parents that will show the activities and programs being delivered.
+This information along with a parent briefing will provide families with the ability to make informed decisions about their child’s attendance.

 Application and Supporting Information Required

-Consent and Medical Form Process
+Consent and Acceptance and Medical Form Process

-No student can come to our school without a signed consent or medical form from the student’s parent or care giver (see Attachment A).
+No student can come to our school without a signed consent and acceptance form or medical form from the student’s parent or care giver (see Attachment A).

 Consent and medical forms are sent to the school and are accessed by the home school teachers months in advanced.
-The home school manages the collection of the consent and medical forms.
+The home school manages the collection of the consent and acceptance and medical forms.
 Once the forms have been returned they are sent to Outdoor School one week before arrival so that our teachers and ES staff can see if there are any medical or family issues that we need to be aware of and cater for.
 Follow up phone calls with the teacher in charge may happen if questions arise.

-The consent and medical forms are then digitalised and can be easily accessed by our staff through a pass word protected portal.
+The consent and acceptance and medical forms are then digitalised and can be easily accessed by our staff through a pass word protected portal.
 Details from the forms are also recorded in our Register of Students.

 Any paper copies are shredded at the end of each program and the electronic copies are kept indefinitely which is in keeping with our records management policy.